Do Read On…

 Hanna was a journalism student in the University of Nevada.
 When she was out with her friends at the Night in the Country Music Festival, she had two beers and later joined a group to a campsite, where she proudly said she could drink more than any of them.
 To prove her point, she

 And that was the last thing she remembered.

 Just 5 minutes after, she fell unconscious and was taken to the medical tent only to discover that she was not breathing.
 Rushing her to a hospital in Reno, she was in critical condition because she had serious respiratory failure and alcohol intoxication, leaving her completely unresponsive and in a coma.

 She finally regained consciousness, almost a day after, with a tube down her throat and restraints that she could not loosen.
 The doctors told Hanna that they didn’t think she would survive.
 In fact, her blood alcohol level was around .41, which was around 5 times more than the legal limit, and was Hanna was questioned as to whether she was suicidal.

 A question which struck a chord in her and shakes her till date.

-Hanna said that she started drinking socially when she was 16 years old, which became once a month, after joining college.
-She said the worst that happened to her before this incident was merely puking.
+Hanna said that she started drinking socially when she was 16 years old,

 As a brief description, binge drinking is basically when someone drinks over five drinks in one sitting, mostly by 18–34 year olds’, say the Center for Disease Control and Prevention.
 It is believed that around 90% of binge drinkers are below 21.
 And the long-term consequences of heavy alcohol consumption include liver failure and brain damage.